Kurri Kurri aluminium smelter: 21st century

 VAW indicated in March 2001 of its plans to expand to a fourth potline, increasing capacity per annum by 100,000 tonnes of aluminium.
 Additionally, VAW announced its intention to spend $55 million to improve technical inefficiencies over a 3-year period.
 Norsk Hydro inherited the smelter after purchasing VAW Aluminium in 2002.

-In 2008, 5% of Kurri Kurri’s population was employed by Norsk Hydro.
+In 2008, 5% of Kurri Kurri's population was employed by Norsk Hydro.

 Environmental impacts

 1969–2000

-The smelter’s development coincided with the establishment of several vineyards 15 km to the west of the Plant.
+The smelter's development coincided with the establishment of several vineyards 15 km to the west of the Plant.
 As a result of concern among vintners, a foliage monitoring program was developed to run over 30 growing seasons.
 Additionally, concern over foliage damage to native vegetation led to the monitoring of nearby scrub, sclerophyll forest, woodland and swamp forest.
 Both monitoring programs found the smelter to have a negligible effect on vegetation and crops.
 Other Environmental assessments conducted during the 1980s include the 1981 Environmental Impact Assessment by the Department of Environment and Planning.
 This assessment found Line I of the smelter to produce higher emissions compared to Line II due to a lack of hooding efficiencies.
 Hooding efficiency refers to the percentage of fumes captured from aluminium smelting and should be at least 95% for prebaked pots.
 The assessment also found that for every tonne of aluminium produced, 15 kg of fluoride is emitted as a by-product, accumulating to 675 tonnes of fluoride emissions a year.
 In another assessment, the smelter was found to deposit the majority of fluoride pollution to the north of the plant towards Wentworth Swamp near Maitland, through both aerial and waterway transportation.
 Between the years 1969 and 1993, spent potliner was deposited in an area east of the plant known as "Mount Alcan".
 From 1993 onward this waste material was stored in sheds.

 2000–present

-With growing concerns about climate change and the Australian government’s UNFCCC commitments, the Kurri Kurri Aluminium Smelter, under Norsk Hydro, improved its environmental performance.
+With growing concerns about climate change and the Australian government's UNFCCC commitments, the Kurri Kurri Aluminium Smelter, under Norsk Hydro, improved its environmental performance.
 As of 2009, the smelter had reduced its emissions intensity by 75% and electricity intensity by 92% compared to 1990s levels.

 Between 2001 and 2006 spent potliner began being recycled by on-site contractor Regain Services.
-Following the smelter’s closure this recycling continues to take place at nearby Tomago aluminium smelter and is estimated to finish in between two to three years.
+Following the smelter's closure this recycling continues to take place at nearby Tomago aluminium smelter and is estimated to finish in between two and three years.

 With the introduction of more emissions reductions policies by the Australian Government, the smelter was subject to partial exemptions as a result of its trade exposure.
 Under the 2010 Renewable Energy Target, the smelter received partial exemptions and was intended to be given extensive free permits with the Carbon Pollution Reduction Scheme.
 As a result of this, climate change protestors disrupted production at Kurri Kurri to express their anger about the proposed permits in 2009.